smudge/decks/railsconf-2022/slides.md

 ![incentives-6](/images/incentives-6.png)

 <!--
-And then we focus on the user experience for our demo-giving users.
+And then we focus on the user experience for our demo-giving users, and ensure that they have reliable uptime guarantees.
 -->

 ---